nahuhs/Shuhan-Zhang-Portfolio/README.md

 This [Cosmic Calendar](https://en.wikipedia.org/wiki/Cosmic_Calendar) plot once gave me a huge knock of how one good visualization plot can help people understand complicated and opaque concepts and knowledge.
 Please click it and enjoy!

 # Portfolio
-These are links to my cool works I created during through this semester.
+These are links to my cool works I created through this semester.

 ## Visualization Exercise